-Expenditure on the development of the Technegas[TM]Plus and Ultralute System has been capitalised.
+Expenditure on the development of the TechnegasTMPlus and Ultralute generator has been capitalised.
 Costs will be amortised once the asset development is completed and the asset ready for use.
 No impairment provision has been deemed appropriate.
 The Directors are satisfied that the future economic benefits will eventuate to justify the capitalisation of the expenditure incurred.
 Development expenditure is tested annually for impairment or more frequently if events or changes in circumstances indicate that it might be impaired.

-New Patents and licences Technegas Development costs Useful lives Patents - Finite Finite Licenses - Infinite Method used 8 - 10 years - Straight line 9 years - Straight line Impairment test / Recoverable Amount testing Annually and where an indicator of impairment exists Amortisation method reviewed at each financial year-end; Reviewed annually for indicator of impairment
+New Patents and licences Technegas Development costs Useful lives Patents - Finite Licenses - Finite Finite Method used 8-10 years - Straight-line 9 years - Straight-line Impairment test/Recoverable Amount testing Annually and where an indicator of impairment exists Amortisation method reviewed at each financial year-end; Reviewed annually for indicator of impairment